 Affordable and clean energy: Architects will contribute to design and planning so that buildings and settlements reduce energy consumption, produce energy when relevant, adapt to geographical, climatic and cultural conditions and use context to limit energy consumption.

 Decent work and economic growth: Architects will use only building materials extracted and produced in safe and clean working environments, and fight for secure and controlled working conditions on building sites and in demolition processes.

 Industry, innovation and infrastructure: Architects will contribute to and use services, products and transportation systems that pollute less, tie up less energy, produce less waste, and provide solutions that are safer and healthier than current standards.

-Reduced inequalities: Architects will design and execute so that design and planning is socially responsible, inclusive and take into consideration the needs of all members of society, leaving no one behind.
+Reduced inequalities: Architects will design and execute so that design and planning is socially responsible, inclusive and takes into consideration the needs of all members of society, leaving no one behind.

-Sustainable cities and communities: Architects will design and plan so that the built environment contribute to making cities more inclusive, safe and resilient, and develop more sustainable ways of dwelling, encourage the sharing of resources.
+Sustainable cities and communities: Architects will design and plan so that the built environment contributes to making cities more inclusive, safe and resilient, and develop more sustainable ways of dwelling, encouraging the sharing of resources.

-Climate action: Architects will partner with other professions to develop climate adaptation solutions with co-benefits, creating not only resilience, but also a be er micro climate for humans and wildlife.
+Climate action: Architects will partner with other professions to develop climate adaptation solutions with co-benefits, creating not only resilience, but also a better micro-climate for humans and wildlife.

 Life below water: Architects will exercise caution when working on buildings or settlements placed on the coast or in fragile coastal ecosystems, and commit to ensuring that waste and pollution is not lead from the built environment to water.